pypsa-meets-earth/pypsa-earth/doc/user-guide/customization/basic-setup.md

 For other supported weather years, disable `retrieve_cutout` and enable `build_cutout`.
 The resulting cutout is created using the same weather year as the snapshots and weather-dependent demand profiles.

-Renewable technologies configured with `cutout: auto` automatically use the cutout derived from `weather_year`; no manual replacement of cutout names is required.
+Renewable technologies configured with `cutout: auto` automatically use the cutout derived from the resolved `load_options.weather_year`; no manual replacement of cutout names is required.

 The supported weather years depend on the selected demand source.
 GEGIS supports 2011, 2013, and 2018, while DemandCast supports weather years from 2000 to 2024.